CryptoJym/utlyze-futuristic/SUPABASE_SETUP.md

 4. **Test the Forms**
    - Homepage Idea Form: submit once and confirm a row appears in `submissions`
+   - Contact Form: visit `/contact/`, fill out the enterprise contact form, and confirm a row appears in `contact_submissions` with all qualification data
    - ROI Landing Page: visit `/roi/`, run a sample calculation, submit the lead form, and confirm a row appears in `roi_leads` (inputs/results + UTM/referrer).
 If you previously created the table before these docs were updated, re-run `supabase-setup.sql` to add the extended columns (the script uses `ADD COLUMN IF NOT EXISTS`).

 ## Security Notes

-- Both tables have Row Level Security (RLS) enabled
+- All tables have Row Level Security (RLS) enabled
 - Public users can INSERT (submit forms)
 - Only authenticated users can SELECT (view submissions)
 - This prevents public users from seeing other submissions